woman playing Yamaha piano

 What is the solution?
 Perhaps we should consider abolishing MAiD, just as the Eugenics movement was eventually rejected.
 MAiD is no longer limited to competent adults with terminal illnesses that are irreversible and expected to result in death within six months.
 And since there are no guardrails in place to stop this expansion, it must end now.

-If you are struggling today, please hear this:
+If you are struggling today, please hear this absolute truth:

-From 2018 to 2025, I worked on my book addressing the question: Why is suicide such a significant problem in our world?
-I interviewed frontline workers and families affected by suicide.
-It is a book of hope with a surprising ending that invites readers to reflect on life and its purpose.
+From 2018 to 2025, I worked on my book addressing a singular, vital question: Why is suicide such a significant problem in our world?
+I interviewed frontline workers and families directly affected by suicide.
+It is a book of hope with a surprising ending that invites readers to reflect on life and its ultimate purpose.

-My new ebook, Eyes Above the Water, is now available for a limited time for $9.99 (regularly $12.99) with promo code SAVE30.
+My new ebook, Eyes Above the Water, is now available for a limited time for $13.60 (regularly $17) with promo code SAVE20.

 Warmly, Your friend,